If you are interested in growing mango trees, then you’ve come to the right place.

 Aside from climate, mango trees thrive in sandy-loam soils that are well-draining.

-While mango trees can tolerate occasional flooding, they generally do not like having “wet feet” or prolonged exposure to excessive water.
-Likewise, consistently overwatering a mango tree can exponentially increase the chances of the tree getting root rot.
+While mango trees can tolerate occasional flooding, they generally dislike “wet feet” or prolonged exposure to excessive water.
+Similarly, consistently overwatering a mango tree significantly increases the risk of root rot.

 Mango Tree Water Requirements